UniMath/agda-unimath/src/commutative-algebra/intersections-radical-ideals-commutative-rings.lagda.md

-# Intersections of radical ideals
+# Intersections of radical ideals of commutative rings

 ```agda
 module commutative-algebra.intersections-radical-ideals-commutative-rings where